 SD 4.2 The team ensures the organisation's equipment, medical devices and cleaning devices are managed and clean.
+Rating: A (>85% compliance with this criterion)

-- There was evidence that the organisation's equipment, medical devices and facilities were generally clean. - Equipment was reported to be cleaned after each patient use and at least weekly.
-However, sign-off sheets demonstrated did not reflect this process. - A mattress in the emergency department was observed to be torn.
+- There was evidence that the organisation's equipment, medical devices and facilities were generally clean. - The team observed a process for managing and cleaning medical equipment.
+Equipment was reported to be cleaned on a weekly basis and after each patient use.
+A tagging system was observed to be in use with equipment tagged, dated and signed off after it had been cleaned.